« Fairbanks back to the BC border | Main | Jasper and the Icefields Parkway »

 We had come to see the bears – both Grizzly and Black – but as with most things this year, the salmon run was about 3 weeks late.
 No salmon – no bears.
 Hyder has constructed a viewing area on Fish Creek, 11km from Stewart.
 It’s interesting, there is no US Customs, since there are no roads that go anywhere from Hyder.
 There is however, Canadian Customs as you cross back into Canada.

 We stayed 3 nights and went out to the viewing area each evening.
-The first night, there had only been 2 salmon spotted in the river, on night 2 there were probably half a043 dozen and the 3rd evening an estimate of 30 or so.
+The first night, there had only been 2 salmon spotted in the river, on night 2 there were probably half a dozen and the 3rd evening an estimate of 30 or so.
 They were just barely starting to return to their spawning area.
 At the height of the return, there can be thousands of salmon coming up the creek.
 The salmon hatch in the fresh water, live all their life in salt water but return to their home stream to spawn and then die.

 On the third evening, the bears showed up.
 There was a mother and 2 cubs, a junior and this fellow.
 This grizzly stayed in the stream for probably 15 minutes, so we had good views from the safety of the wooden viewing platform.